DIAN

 General

-Hereditary Alzheimer's disease is caused by mutations in one of three genes.
-Carriers of the gene are 50 percent likely to pass the defect on to each of their children.
-Hereditary Alzheimer's disease is extremely rare (less than 1% of all Alzheimer's disease cases) - but those who carry it inevitably suffer from dementia, usually even before the age of 60.
+Inherited Alzheimer's disease is caused by mutations in one of three genes.
+Carriers have a 50% chance of passing the genetic mutation on to each of their children.
+Inherited Alzheimer's disease is very rare (less than 1% of all Alzheimer's disease cases) - but those who carry the mutated gene suffer from dementia, usually even before the age of 60.

 Background and aims